 While it is possible to get a bus from Disney to Universal Studios it’s something both Helen and I would advise against.
 There is no direct bus service offered and instead, you’d be required to catch at least two buses.

-In total, the journey would likely take you in excess of 1.5 hours.
+In total, the journey would likely take you in excess of one and a half hours.
 However, below I’ve listed the hotels we’re aware of that offer a shuttle bus to both Disney and Universal Studios.

 So, while they don’t offer one between the two it is possible to go back to the hotel to then catch another bus from the hotel out to the other park whether it be Walt Disney World or Universal.

 Hotels With A Shuttle Bus To Both Disney & Universal Studios.

 Below is a list of hotels that can be booked online.
 You can refine and check these hotel facilities to ensure they have a shuttle o transport between Disney and Universal Studios – many of them also include Seaworld too.

 You can then ‘double-check’ or get the reassurance of the shuttle service facility either by checking recent reviews from travellers on TripAdvisor or by ringing the hotel directly.